Putting Your Spouse First - Right Ordered Attachment

 5. Lastly, but not most importantly, pray for your spouse first; yes, before anybody else in the day.

 All this takes effort and practice, but remember, actions can become habits, and habits can become virtue.
 Love is action.
 The love bond takes intentionality to maintain and grow.
+We create attachment with who we pray to and who we pray for.

 If you find yourself “stuck” in your relationship, I can help you re-set your marriage.
 God desires your happiness and He gives us means for restoring all things.